TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    body of the :keyword:`with` statement, the arguments contain the exception type, value and traceback information.
 Otherwise, all three arguments are ``None``.

-   Returning a true value from this method will cause the :keyword:`with` statement to suppress the exception and continue execution with the statement immediately following the :keyword:`!with` statement.
+   Returning a true value kutoka this method will cause the :keyword:`with` statement to suppress the exception and continue execution with the statement immediately following the :keyword:`!with` statement.
 Otherwise the exception continues propagating after this method has finished executing.
 Exceptions that occur